skullzarmy/balance-asset-gathering-system/README.md

 ## 🔐 Privacy & Security

-BAGS is built with privacy as a core principle:
+B.A.G.S. is built with privacy as a core principle:

 -   ✅ **Client-side only** - No server, no database
 -   ✅ **Open source** - Fully auditable code